sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ### RIPE RIS Beacons and Anchors

+While building the "Most Active Prefixes" list, I kept noticing the exact same thing: `/24` subnets were overrepresented on the leaderboard.

+From what I've learned, a `/24` (256 IP addresses) is the smallest block of IPs that major ISPs will actually accept and pass along.
+Because `/24` is the standard unit of the global routing table, most routing churn, whether it is a small office link flapping or a major datacenter shifting traffic, happens at this granularity.

+But there was another reason for seeing the *same* /24 subnets appearing on the list.
 Not all activity on the map comes from failing links or organic traffic shifts.
 There is also intentional 'breakage' happening behind the scenes to test BGP propagation.

 It turns out RIPE RIS operates [Routing Beacons](https://ris.ripe.net/docs/routing-beacons/).
 Routing Beacons are prefixes deliberately announced and withdrawn on a fixed schedule, typically every two hours.
 One of them announces and withdraws every *10 minutes*.
 Researchers use these beacons as a controlled signal inside the global routing table to study BGP propagation and convergence.
 To make the activity list useful, I had to write logic to classify and filter these beacons out of the ranking.